FlipsterSH/MyProjects/README.md

 -Stocktracer was made during the summer of 2022.
 It is a stockmarket news update webapplication, using Python Flask and Javascript VUE.
 AJAX for communication between frontend and backend.
 Yahoo finance python library for getting the stockmarket data.

+-BasicBlazorWebapp is an applitacion where I tested some basic functionality of the Blazor framework with .NET in C# The app contains a calculator, which calculates investment gains and returns for an investment over a period of time.